Shyam is the Technical Tutor at the London Sport Institute.

 He is an accredited strength & conditioning coach with the UK Strength & Conditioning Association (UKSCA) and the National Strength & Conditioning Association (NSCA), as well as a certified exercise specialist with the National Academy of Sports Medicine (NASM).

-Shyams learning and teaching interests lie in Olympic weightlifting.
+Shyams learning and teaching interests are in the biomechanics of weightlifting.
 This includes understanding the most up to date methods for measuring and enhancing strength, power and technique, and how to use this information to inform the delivery of appropriate programming.

 Bishop, Chris and Read, Paul and Chavda, Shyam and Jarvis, Paul and Turner, Anthony N. (2019) Using unilateral strength, power and reactive strength tests to detect the magnitude and direction of asymmetry: A test-retest design.
 Sports, 7 (3).
 ISSN 2075-4663

 Bromley, Tom and Turner, Anthony N. and Read, Paul and Lake, Jason and Maloney, Sean and Chavda, Shyam and Bishop, Chris (2018) Effects of a competitive soccer match on jump performance and interlimb asymmetries in elite academy soccer players.
 Journal of Strength and Conditioning Research .
 ISSN 1064-8011 (Published online first)

 Bishop, Chris and Read, Paul and Lake, Jason and Chavda, Shyam and Turner, Anthony N. (2018) Interlimb asymmetries: understanding how to calculate differences from bilateral and unilateral tests.
 Strength & Conditioning Journal, 40 (4). pp. 1-6.
 ISSN 1524-1602